Response of Catecholamines and Cortisol to the High Intensity Interval Resistance Exercise (HIIRE) after L-Citrulline Supplementation in Trained Men

 Abstract

 Methods: This study employed a double-blind, randomized, crossover, placebo-controlled design with nine healthy trained men (age: 21.41 ± 1.13 yr, weight: 79.50 ± 9.35 kg, body fat: 10.67 ± 1.52%).
-Participants were randomly assigned to two trials, L-citrulline supplementation (12 g) and placebo (12 g maltodextrin), separated by a one-week washout period, combined with an HIIRT protocol (using a 16 kg kettlebell).
-The protocol consisted of 30:30 sec work/rest intervals with a 1:1 sec eccentric/concentric swing tempo.
-Blood samples were collected at 3, 10, and 30 minutes post-exercise to measure serum epinephrine, norepinephrine, and cortisol levels.
-Statistical analysis was performed using repeated-measures ANOVA and Bonferroni post-hoc tests.
+Participants were randomly assigned to two trials, L-citrulline (12 g) supplementation or placebo (12 g maltodextrin) dissolved in 200ml water separated by a one-week washout period, combined with an HIIRE protocol (using a 16 kg kettlebell).
+The HIIRT protocol consisted of 12 minutes including 30:30 sec work/rest intervals with a 1:1 sec eccentric/concentric swing tempo.
+Blood samples were collected at 3, 10, and 30-minutes post-exercise to measure serum epinephrine, norepinephrine, and cortisol levels.
+Statistical analysis was performed using repeated-measures ANOVA and Bonferroni post-hoc tests (p ≤ 0.05).

 Conclusion: Acute L-citrulline supplementation before exercise reduces catecholamine and cortisol levels up to 30 minutes following high-intensity interval resistance training in trained young men.